 Meaning: to move slowly, to do something slowly Examples: Don't hang around, you have a train to catch!
 I am doing nothing today, just relaxing and hanging around the house.

-Meaning: To take a vacation Examples: I have been working too hard, I really need to get away to a tropical island.
+Meaning: To take a vacation from something (or to something), to escape from something Examples: I have been working too hard, I really need to get away to a tropical island.
 Sometimes I just want to get away from this big city.

 Meaning: to start a journey Examples: They set off for London at 5pm.
 I want to set off for a distant location.